-The project was then divided into three phases: GRIP 1 to 3a (business case development and project cost estimate) is being undertaken by Network Rail and financed by Network Rail, Kent County Council, Ashford BC, HS1, Eurostar, and the EU RoCK project.
-GRIP 3b to 5 (detailed design and procurement) will be financed by Local Growth Fund (LGF) (round 2) through the SELEP, for which KCC will be the client.
-GRIP 6 to 8 (installation, testing, commissioning and close-out) will be financed by some LGF round 2 and some LGF round 3.
+The project was then divided into three phases: GRIP 1 to 3a (business case development and project cost estimate), which was undertaken by Network Rail and financed by Network Rail, Kent County Council, Ashford BC, HS1, Eurostar, and the EU RoCK project.
+GRIP 3b to 5 (detailed design and procurement) is currently being financed by Local Growth Fund (LGF) (round 2) through the SELEP, for which KCC is the client.
+GRIP 6 to 8 (installation, testing, commissioning and close-out) will be financed by the final award of LGF (round 3).
 The delivery of the project will be managed by Network Rail.